VIPaint: Image Inpainting with Pre-Trained Diffusion Models via Variational Inference

+This research was supported in part by NSF Robust Intelligence Award No.~IIS-1816365, ONR Award No.~N00014-23-1-2712, and the HPI Research Center in Machine Learning and Data Science at UC Irvine.

+Diffusion models ~\citep{hoddpm, song2021scorebased, ddpm++, smld} learn to generate synthetic data by sequentially reducing Gaussian noise across hundreds or thousands of steps, producing deep generative models that have advanced the state-of-the-art in natural image generation~\citep{dhariwal2021diffusion,kingma2021variational,edm}.
 Diffusion models for high-dimensional data like images are computationally intensive.
-Efficiency may be improved by leveraging an autoencoder~\citep{kingma2019introduction, stablediff, vahdat2021score} to map data to a lower-dimensional encoding, and then training a diffusion model for the lower-dimensional codes.
-This dimensionality reduction enables tractable but expressive models for images with millions of pixels.
-The effectiveness of \emph{latent diffusion models} (LDMs) has made them a new standard for natural image generation, and they are thus our focus here.
+Efficiency may be improved by leveraging an autoencoder~\citep{kingma2019introduction, Rombach_2022_CVPR, vahdat2021score} to map data to a lower-dimensional space, and then training a diffusion model for the lower-dimensional codes.
+Such \emph{latent diffusion models} (LDMs) enable efficient but expressive models for images with millions of pixels.